Updated: Jan 4, 2022

-Anytime you need to add clarity, refocus your attention or relax after a bout of stressful activity, try practising a three-part breathing exercise.
+Try practising a three-part breathing exercise anytime you need to add clarity, refocus your attention or relax after a bout of stressful activity.

 Focus is like an unruly toddler.
-One minute it's playing nicely with his toy, another he's running around the room throwing tantrums and ignoring any requests for order.
-And the trick here is to get his attention as quickly as possible, switch his attention so he complies with your requests yet again.
+One minute it's playing nicely with his toys, another he's running around the room throwing tantrums and ignoring any requests for order.

 The three-part breathing exercise does exactly that.
-It stops you from going into a rabbit hole of procrastination and lost focus and clarity.
+It stops you from going into a rabbit hole of procrastination and helps you to regain focus and clarity.
 It stabilises your mind before it runs away from you.
-And you need is 5 minutes of your time.
+And all you need is 5 minutes of your time.

-“The way we breathe, in other words, directly affects the chemistry of our brains in a way that can enhance our attention and improve our brain health.” - Science Daily
+“The way we breathe directly affects the chemistry of our brains in a way that can enhance our attention and improve our brain health.” - Science Daily

-There are a few simple rules you need to follow in order to gain real benefits from it.
+There are a few simple rules you need to follow in order to gain real benefits from this breathing exercise.